IntegralEquations/Inti.jl/docs/src/tutorials/compression_methods.md

 The choice of compression method depends on the problem at hand, as well as on the available hardware.
 Here is a rough guide on how to choose a compression:

 1. For small problems (say less than 5k degrees of freedom), use the dense matrix representation.
 It is the simplest and most straightforward method, and does not require any additional packages.
-It is also the most accurate since it does not introduce any approximation errors.
+It is also the most accurate since it does not introduce any additional approximation errors.
 2. If the integral operator is supported by the `assemble_fmm`, and if an iterative solver is acceptable, use it.
 The FMM is a very efficient method for certain types of kernels, and can handle problems with up to a few million degrees of freedom on a laptop.
 3. If the kernel is not supported by `assemble_fmm`, if iterative solvers are not an option, or if the system needs solution for many right-hand sides, use the `assemble_hmatrix` method.
 It is a very general method that can handle a wide range of kernels, and although assembling the `HMatrix` can be time and memory consuming (the complexity is still log-linear in the DOFs for many kernels of interest, but the constants can be large), the resulting `HMatrix` object is very efficient to use.
 For example, the forward map is usually significantly faster than the one obtained through `assemble_fmm`.